totaljs/components/j-LineChart/readme.md

 - `prselected` {Number} right padding for selected value (default: `0`)
 - `avg` {Number} average value (chart renders a new black line)
 - `xmod` {Number} performs `modulo` for points on x-axis (default: `0`)
+- `exec` {String} a path to function and it's executed after some point is hovered

 ### Author